Nau3D/bridging-the-gap-between-real-and-synthetic-traffic-sign-datasets/README.md

 Most works so far use real scenery images as backgrounds for the synthetic samples.
 We also explored applying solid colour backgrounds, as shown in the image above.

-All options included we were able to generate four different datasets:
+All options considered we were able to generate four different datasets:

 - SES: Synthetic dataset with brightness drawn from exponential equation (Eq.
 1) and solid color backgrounds.
 - SER: Synthetic dataset with brightness drawn from exponential equation (Eq.
 1) and real image backgrounds.